Deepan-Karmakar/p5.js-tutorial/Libraries.md

   // Create an object which will clone data from async function and return it.
   // We will need to update that object below, not overwrite/reassign it.
   // It is crucial for the preload() to keep the original pointer/reference.
-  // Tip: declaring variables with const assures they won't be reassigned! const ret = {};
+  // Declaring variables with const assures they won't be reassigned by mistake. const ret = {};

   // Some async function you are working with. loadDataFromSpace(function(data) {

-    // Loop through the properties in data. for(var prop in data) {
+    // Loop through the properties in data. for (var prop in data) {
       // Set the ret's properties to be the data's properties (cloning).
       // That is, update empty ret object with properties from received data.
       // You CANNOT overwrite/reassign ret with another object though.